-The potential impacts due to climatic factors will be addressed in the relevant sections of the EIS.
-The impacts of rainfall on soil erosion will be addressed in section 4.2.
-The impacts of storm events on the capacity of waste containment systems, such as site bunding, stormwater management and tailings dams, will be addressed in section 4.5 with regard to contamination of waterways and in section 4.4 with regard to the design of the waste containment systems.
-The impacts of winds, rain, humidity, and temperature inversions on air quality will be addressed in section 4.7.
+The potential impacts due to climatic factors should be addressed in the relevant sections of the EIS.
+The impacts of rainfall on soil erosion should be addressed in section 4.2.
+The impacts of storm events on the capacity of waste containment systems, such as site bunding, stormwater management and RSFs, should be addressed in section 4.5 with regard to contamination of waterways and in section 4.4 with regard to the design of the waste containment systems.
+The impacts of winds, rain, humidity, and temperature inversions on air quality should be addressed in section 4.7.